 As seen from our mid-northern latitudes, Lesath and Shaula never climb very high into the sky.
 They are highest in the sky when they’re due south.
 Even then, from the northern U.S., the Scorpion’s Stinger stars are barely a fist-width above your horizon (hold your fist an arm length away).
-They are somewhat higher from the southern U.S. where the Scorpion becomes a glorious sight.
+They are higher in the sky as seen from the southern U.S., where the Scorpion becomes a glorious sight.
 And from the Southern Hemisphere, all of Scorpius arcs high overhead.

-Although Lesath and Shaula look like a close-knit pair of stars, they’re actually far apart in space.
+Science of Shaula and Lesath.
+Although these two stars look like a close-knit pair of stars, they’re actually far apart in space.
 Shaula is around 360 light-years distant, whereas Lesath is some 500 light-years away.
 Like all individual stars we see in our night sky, these two are members of our Milky Way galaxy.

-On a dark, moonless night, you can see a glowing band of stars running from the Scorpion’s tail and upward through the Summer Triangle.
-The term Milky Way refers to this roadway of stars arcing across the sky from horizon to horizon on a summer evening.
+On a dark, moonless night, you can see a glowing band of stars running from the Scorpion’s Tail and upward through the Summer Triangle.
+The term Milky Way refers to this roadway of stars arcing across the sky from horizon to horizon in northern summer.
 This is the edgewise view of our galaxy’s flat disk.
 The “haze” is really the combined light of millions upon millions of stars.